EvesLastDescendant/chunin-react/README.md

 Each project is a folder containing necessary files.
 All you have to do is download the files from a folder.
 You can make your own changes as you wish.
 Before downloading, make sure you have set up your vite.
+Some of projects have extra dependency files so do well to check the files to know which dependencies to install.

 # Usage